Enmn/KickNoSub/README.md

 See the full license in [`LICENSE`](LICENSE).

 ## Acknowledgments
+- [@Skreball](https://github.com/Skreball) — for contributing to and helping build the KickNoSub Chrome Extension.

 - Kick API ecosystem
 - Open-source Python community
 - Chrome Extensions platform